-Message from the College Board
+A Message from the College Board

-The NSW Coptic Orthodox Board of Education (the Board) gives thanks to our beneficial and merciful God for the 2022 school year.
-In compiling the annual report for St Mark's Coptic Orthodox College, it is clear that the College community has experienced God's mercy and blessings in a year filled with notable achievements and milestones.
+The NSW Coptic Orthodox Board of Education (the Board) extends its gratitude to our gracious and merciful God for the blessings of the 2023 school year.
+As we compile this annual report for St Mark's Coptic Orthodox College, it is evident that our community has experienced God's mercy and blessings, highlighted by numerous achievements and milestones.

-In the pursuit of continuous improvement, the Board facilitated twelve (12) workshops featuring in excess of 150 participants, as it set about developing a new strategic plan to guide the College's growth and development over the next five years.
-Central to the strategic plan is a vision for the College.
-That vision is:
+In our commitment to continuous improvement, the Board facilitated twelve (12) workshops with over 150 participants to develop a new strategic plan guiding the College's growth and development for the next five years.
+Central to this strategic plan is our vision for the College:

-To enrich our children with Christian teachings founded upon the Coptic Orthodox Faith, becoming value-driven Australian citizens, connected as one body with unique gifts.
+"To enrich our children with Christian teachings founded upon the Coptic Orthodox Faith, becoming value-driven Australian citizens, connected as one body with unique gifts."

-Underpinned by core values such as Respect, Unity, Service, Resilience and Growth, the College has articulated goals in addressing the critical pillars that are the foundation of the College.
-These pillars are the College's
+This vision is supported by core values such as Respect, Unity, Service, Resilience, and Growth.
+The College has set goals addressing the critical pillars that form its foundation:

-- 1. Students;
+- 1. Students

-- 2. Staff;
+- 2. Staff

-- 3. Pastoral journey;
+- 3. Pastoral journey

-- 4. Wellbeing;
+- 4. Wellbeing

-- 5. Curriculum;
+- 5. Curriculum

-- 6. Community; and
+- 6. Community

-- 7. Resources.
+- 7. Resources